VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 {{< /hint >}}

-> If you're here, you might also be in need of a quick way to make a clone of a disk from within Windows, in that case, I've had luck with [RawDiskCopier (GitHub)](https://github.com/TalAloni/RawDiskCopier)
+> If you're here, you might also be in need of a quick way to make a clone of a disk from within Windows, in that case, I've had luck with [RawDiskCopier](https://github.com/TalAloni/RawDiskCopier)

 > {{< smalltext >}}If you're feeling really adventureous, you can actually [get Windows to run on BTRFS](https://github.com/maharmstone/btrfs).
 Just know that here be dragons.{{< /smalltext >}}